osefatul/fullstack-mern-blog-project/client/README.md

 ### Woking on Fetching Data from the Author.

-  - Go to Home and use useLocation again, in the useLocation there is a method "search" whre it gives you the params for query. we used that one for query of user.
+  - Go to Home and use useLocation again, in the useLocation there is a method "search" where it gives you the params for query. we used that one for query of user.
-  - Updated the fetchpost with adding + search. and also updated the useEffect with search variable.
+  - Updated the fetchpost with adding + search. and also updated the useEffect with search variable. if we dont use "search", the link not gonna let us search the parameter we want which for example user=username. we add "search" because it will fecth whatever we query from API. it is mandatory.
-  - Now, whenever we click on Author it will fetch data as "http:localhost:3000?user=post.username"
+  - Now, whenever we click on Author it will fetch data as "http:localhost:3000?user=post.username".. where localhost:3000 is linked with localhost:5000/api/posts domain for the API feching.
+  - So, so localhost:3000?user=username is equal to localhost:5000/api/posts?user=username
-  - In the Singel post we also update the Author and add a Link where it direct us to "/?user=${user.name}"
+  - In the Singel post we also update the Author and add a Link where it directs us to "/?user=${post.username}".. remember this will direct it to localhost:3000?user=username...as "/" or localhost:3000 === localhost:5000/api/posts?user=post.username becoz we wired from the moment we are fetching data from the API